 Hiking Trail Description

-This is one of the most entertaining hiking trails in the Catskill Park, leading up to one of its grandest panoramic views — but it also contains what is maybe the Park’s most challenging, technical and potentially dangerous trail sections.
+Twin from Roaring Kill is one of the most entertaining trails in the Catskills — but it also contains what might be the Catskills’ most challenging, technical, and potentially dangerous trail section.

 The Devil’s Path is famous for being one of the most difficult hiking trails in the US.
 The west side of Sugarloaf is rugged and long, both ends of Plateau are beasts to climb, and West Kill is a truly vast mountain.
 By any standards, though, the west side of Twin is exceptionally difficult hiking.
 The ascent from Pecoy Notch to the summit is arguably the hardest ¾ mile of trail in the entire Catskill Park — and is therefore one of the Park’s prime hiking experiences.